GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 ### Export data from InfluxDB v1 Server

 If you are using Docker to run InfluxDB, the first step is to connect to the Docker container shell.
-Otherwise, you can skip this Docker step.
+Otherwise, you can skip the Docker steps.

 ```shell
 docker exec -it <influxdb-container-id> bash